 The Golf Foundation and England Golf are proud to work together to promote the work of 17 outstanding individuals who come together as our Young Ambassadors.

-The team for 2020 come from a range of backgrounds and have a different story to tell about their pathway into golf.
+The team come from a range of backgrounds and have a different story to tell about their pathway into golf.
 However, they share two common bonds – a passion for the game and a strong desire to make sure the voices of young people up and down the country are heard loud and proud.
 For all our Young Ambassadors golf is cool, golf is exciting, golf is fun.

 They are here to help change negative perceptions about golfers and golf clubs.

 Their overall aim is clear – to encourage more and more youngsters to get into golf, feel welcomed at clubs and develop a lifelong love of the game.